Contact Us

 • Sometimes it will be necessary to connect distant quantum devices.
 For example, creating a provably secure communication channel between two users located vast distances from each other.

-• It's important to note that small scale entanglement-based advanced secure networks are also incredibly useful.
+• It's important to note that small scale entanglement-based quantum networks are also incredibly useful.
 For example, clustered quantum computing (achieved through networked quantum processors) will typically take place in a single warehouse, and there are also situations where provably secure communication between two nearby users is desirable.

 Protocols for Entanglement Distribution